-In the run-up to World Vegan Day, we thought we’d broach the subject dreaded by all of you out there with a plant-based diet.
-The moment when you have to tell someone “I’m vegetarian” or “I’m vegan” when you don’t speak the language…
+As Veganuary is in full swing, we thought we’d broach the subject dreaded by all of you out there with a plant-based diet.
+The moment when you have to tell you’re vegetarian or vegan when you don’t speak the language…

 It’s there, on the menu.
 There’s nothing suspicious about it.
 It has an appetising name in Spanish: bocadillo vegetal (vegetable sandwich).